The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 puts "Found [sta::max_slew_violation_count] violations"
 ```

-The log follows:
+The log follows, note how the command fixed all violations.

 ```
 Found 0 violations
 ```

-`repair_design` fixed all 31 violations.

 #### Timing Optimization Using repair_timing